Skip to content

 Phuket’s most iconic landmark

-Please remember Phuket Big Buddha is a religious site, so please avoid wearing too short clothes and act respectfully when taking photos and selfies!
+Before we go further in this story, please remember Phuket Big Buddha is a religious site, so please avoid wearing too short clothes and act respectfully when taking photos and selfies!
 Just think if you would act the same way in a church, a mosque or any religious site in your country.
 Thank you for respecting Thai cultural and religious sites. 🙂

 Phuket Big Buddha Video